 Let’s know the tips to adapt stubborn (mulish) children to improve.
 It is said that parents are the first teacher of the child.
 The child’s most time passes along with his parents and in the childhood, whatever the child learns, he learns from his parents only.
 In this way, every parent wants that they give good care to their child and put a good ritual in them.
-Sometimes, when a child receives a complaint from the school and neighbours, people first raise their finger on the parents saying that the child’s parents have given the same rituals as the child is doing the same.
+Sometimes, when a child receives a complaint from the school and neighbors, people first raise their finger on the parents saying that the child’s parents have given the same rituals as the child is doing the same.

 Although every parent gives good education to his child, but sometimes the child becomes very stubborn in nature and as soon as he is older, his temperament changes rapidly.
-If your child is mulish or you are seeing some different changes in his nature then know how to improve your child’s behaviour.
+If your child is mulish or you are seeing some different changes in his nature then know how to improve your child’s behavior.